open-learning-exchange/open-learning-exchange.github.io/pages/manual/planet/overview.md

 - Expand your knowledge and creativity
 - Check for new events, join ongoing ones, or create your own via the calendar feature

-Note: The **Community tab** is only available within a local community Planet, not in the cloud.
+Note: The **Community tab** is only available within a local community Planet.

 ---

 ## myDashboard
-**This portion is under development.**
-(The dashboard is where learners can track their courses, progress, and upcoming activities.)
+The dashboard is where learners can track their courses, resources, teams/enterprises, and other general personal info.

 ---

 ## Library
 The **Library** is home to the community's collection of media and other resources.
-You can explore materials in multiple subjects and formats (books, videos, documents).
+You can explore materials in multiple subjects and formats (books, videos, audios, documents, games).

 [Learn more about Library.](library.md)